cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/04-other-notations/other-notations.rst

 ERD alternatives and variations
 ===============================

-In this chapter we explore alternatives to Chen notation entity-relationship data modeling and other variations.
+In this chapter we explore alternatives to Chen notation entity-relationship data modeling as well as other variations.
 We start with *crow's foot* notation, a popular notation for entity-relationship modeling.
-We show how the basic crow's foot notation can be used to model relational databases at lower levels of abstraction.
-We finish with an overview of some of the more common variations you are likely to encounter in both Chen and crow's foot notation.
+We will show how the basic crow's foot notation can be used to model relational databases at lower levels of abstraction.
+We will finish with an overview of some of the more common variations you are likely to encounter in both Chen and crow's foot notation.
 The examples used throughout correspond to the computer manufacturer data model developed in :numref:`Chapter {number} <erd-chapter>`.

 Crow's foot notation
 ::::::::::::::::::::

-"Crow's foot" is the nickname given to a family of modeling notations that originate in a :ref:`paper by Gordon Everest <data-modeling-references>` in 1976.
+"Crow's foot" is the nickname given to a family of modeling notations that originated in a :ref:`paper by Gordon Everest <data-modeling-references>` in 1976.
 The notation has been widely adopted, expanded, and modified since.
-The name comes from the symbol used to represent the "many" cardinality in relationships, which resembles a crow's foot (Everest originally called the symbol an "inverted arrow", and later "fork").
+The name comes from the symbol used to represent the "many" cardinality in relationships, which resembles a crow's foot (Everest originally called the symbol an "inverted arrow", and later a "fork").

 Entity-relationship modeling
 ----------------------------